probabilityfilter/ML-SETI-IBM/README.md

 Even though Machine Learning garners the highest appeal, I realize that there will be significant amount of ancillary work to be done, ex. setting up a data pipeline, choosing the right metric, testing etc.

+Many thanks to the wonderful people from IBM and SETI who gave me this opportunity ........ yes that is the legendary Jill Tarter.
+Her astronomical work is the source for Carl Sagan's novel Contact which was adapted into the film Contact played by Jodie Foster.

 ![people](notebooks/figures/people.jpg)

 ## Visualization
 [Back to Table of Contents](#table-of-contents)

+A good visualization enables the viewer to gain a deeper understanding of the data.
+I understood the Dec and RA system, which is a x-y cor-ordinate system but it did not match the magnanimity of SETI's undertaking.
+I used NumPy and my mathematical skills to map this x-y system into a spherical co-ordinate and represent the target stars on a celestial sphere.
+This result appeared in an article by [IBM](https://medium.com/ibm-watson-data-lab/citizen-scientist-finds-death-star-in-seti-data-set-40633591b954) and IBM Watson Data Lab [tweeted](https://twitter.com/WatsonDataLab/status/864494962280460288) about it.
 ![gif](notebooks/figures/CandidatesInSky_Fast.gif?raw=true)
+As a bonus material, I isolated the Kepler Field which clearly shows the '+' like pattern of the search field.
+The Kepler mission completely changed our understanding of the Universe and had a direct impact on SETI by bounding the 'Fraction of stars with planets' parameter in the Drake equation.
 ![Kepler](notebooks/figures/KeplerField.JPG?raw=true)

 ## Digital Signal Processing
 [Back to Table of Contents](#table-of-contents)

+Any data collected in the real world will have noise.
+One of the first steps was to deal with the SNR (Signal to Noise Ratio) and extra relevant data so that our Machine Learning algorithm can do a better job at classifying the signals.
+Here are four types of radio signals that have been extracted from noisy data.
+This simplified image will enhance the speed and accuracy of the Machine Learning algorithm downstream in the data pipeline.
 ![Signals](notebooks/figures/BasicData_4types.JPG?raw=true)

 ## Hackathon
 [Back to Table of Contents](#table-of-contents)

+The Hackathon was held in San Francisco, CA. The above Signal Processing allowed my team to plot the data in such a way that the clusters were clearly visible.
+As seen in the Leader Board my team 'Benders' won the Signal Processing Contest part of the Hackathon.
+Brownie points to anyone who can guess the pop culture reference of the team's name.
 ![Scatter](notebooks/figures/BasicData_clusters.JPG?raw=true)
 ![LeaderBoard](notebooks/figures/LeaderBoard_SignalProcessingContest.jpg?raw=true)

+A proud moment for me :-) :smile:
 ![Award](notebooks/figures/award_win.jpg?raw=true)

 ## Code Challenge